Darwin Shopping Centre: Future

 There has long been an ambition to physically link the Darwin and Pride Hill shopping centres through the development of vacant land between the sites.
 Referred to as the 'Gap site', a retail and leisure link development proposed by Morris Property, owners of the land, was granted full planning permission in 2006 prior to being sold to new owners.
 The onset of economic crisis ensured the scheme was put on hold.
 Dunedin, promoters of the scheme in 2005, put four branding proposals to the public vote in a high-profile marketing push for the renaming of the present centres following the new development's completion.
 The reconfigured centre would have been branded 'Castle Gate'.

 Chapman Taylor Architects were hired by Shearer Property in October 2010 to devise plans for refurbishment as part of a wider renewal and redevelopment of the estate.

 UKCPT produced plans to redevelop a 'new riverside scheme' linking the Riverside with the two shopping centres which were costed at £150M and were approved by Shropshire Council in 2012.
 However, for commercial reasons the scheme stalled with no work started and Shropshire Council intervened to negotiate and agreed to purchase the centres in 2018 in order to be able to control future planning development of the area in concert with a Big Town Plan partnership in which the council is represented.
 Their aim was to demolish the existing Riverside Centre and redevelop that site.
 The Darwin Centre was to become the main shopping site with shops moved from the Pride Hill Centre to create room for a new council headquarters offices within the town centre and the upper level of the latter centre to be redeveloped for leisure purposes including possibly a cinema.
 By August 2021 the last tenant traders at the Pride Hill Centre had moved out.
+The Riverside Shopping Centre followed in February 2024 after its last major tenant (Heron Foods under Cooltrader branding) moved out in December the previous year.